Edward L. Nelson

 Research Abstract

 Dr. Nelson is a translational Physician/Scientist, tumor immunologist who conducts both laboratory and clinical studies with a focus of improving the ability of the immune system to fight patient’s cancer.
-He is Chief of the Division of Hematology/Oncology, a member of the Chao Family Comprehensive Cancer Center, Cancer Research Institute, Institute for Immunology.
-He has been leader of the ad hoc UCI Breast Cancer Research Group and co-investigator in the NSF funded LifeChips IGERT program.
+He served as Chief of the Division of Hematology/Oncology for 14 years until 7/8/2024, a member of the Chao Family Comprehensive Cancer Center, Cancer Research Institute, Institute for Immunology.
 His work incorporates cutting edge technologies to improve patient care and outcomes.
+His most recent engagement is as Director of the new Supportive Oncology Program

-Dr Nelson collaborates with Dr. Lari Wenzel in a multi-disciplinary team that conducts biobehavioral clinical studies in cervical cancer patients, who are typically low socioeconomic class, underserved ,and often minority patients.
+Dr Nelson collaborates with several multi-disciplinary team that conduct biobehavioral clinical studies in cervical cancer patients, who are typically low socioeconomic class, underserved ,and often minority patients.
 Our work is the first to demonstrate, in human clinical trials, an association between the psychological response to chronic psychological stress and the stance or balance of the immune system.
 We were also the first to demonstrate that telomere length of peripheral blood leukocytes could be affected by changes in the chronic stress response.
 Together, these groundbreaking studies have adding significantly to the growing understanding of the PNI axis.

 Dr. Nelson also conducts laboratory research into mechanisms for eliciting antigen specific, anti-tumor immune responses and methods for translation into clinical trials.
 Specifically, he is developing strategies for anti-tumor immunotherapy that take advantage of immune system dendritic cell biology.
 We were the first to demonstrate a significant level of plasticity in the major human DC subset.
 We have evaluated the Venezuelan Equine Encephalitis virus derived vector for use in anti-tumor immunotherapy, which has intrinsic tropism for a subset of DCs, which we initially identified.
 We collaborate with investigators from the Institute for Molecular Medicine in preclinical antigen specific immunotherapies targeting the cancer testes antigen BORIS, and with our material scientists in targeting antigens to DCs.